-As a devout Mormon, I wear the sacred temple garment.
-Some people in pop culture mockingly refer to sacred Mormon garments as “magic Mormon underwear.”
+As a devout member of The Church of Jesus Christ of Latter-Day Saints, I wear the sacred temple garment.
+Some people in pop culture mockingly refer to sacred garments as “magic Mormon underwear.”
 In this post, I hope to explain what it is, and why it deserves respect.

 Many religions around the world have special clothing to symbolize their relationship with God.
 Mormons wear temple undergarments under their normal clothes to remind them of promises they made to always remember God.
 It is a physical reminder of our spiritual covenants with God.
 People of goodwill can show respect for our religion by referring to the Mormon temple garment by its actual name and not mockingly refer to it as “Mormon underwear,” because it has far more significance to us than a normal undergarment.